FDA/open.fda.gov/drug/event/reference/index.md

 Adverse event reports use the [ICH E2b/M2 version 2.1 standard.](http://estri.ich.org/e2br22/ICH_ICSR_Specification_V2-3.pdf) OpenFDA annotates the original records with [special fields.](#openfda-fields)

+### Data downloads

+FDA releases [quarterly updates to FAERS data.](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm082193.htm) OpenFDA uses these extracts, but processes the data further before supplying them through the API.
+During our beta, we are investigating the best ways to offer direct downloads of data provided by the API.

 ### Who reports adverse events?

 Reporting of adverse events by healthcare professionals and consumers is voluntary in the United States.
 FDA receives some adverse event reports directly from healthcare professionals (such as physicians, pharmacists, nurses and others) and consumers (such as patients, family members, lawyers and others).
 Healthcare professionals and consumers may also report adverse events to the products’ manufacturers.
 If a manufacturer receives an adverse event report, it is normally required to send the report to FDA.